eadamian/Big-Data-Analytics/data_set/README.md

 # trump-approval-ratings (How Popular is Donald Trump?)

-Link to data set can be found here: https://data.fivethirtyeight.com/ (data tested as of July 2019).
+Data set link: https://data.fivethirtyeight.com/ (data from July 2019).

-CSV file will not display under repository, but is accessible when downloaded.

 NOTE: Ensure pandas and numpy installation in order to properly run the program.